 Throughout U.S. history, the definition of happiness has changed as well.
 In the Roaring 20s, it shifted from the Founders' dream of protecting opportunities to acquiring material things.
 The novel "The Great Gatsby" best exemplified this shift.
 Its author, F. Scott Fitzgerald, both defined the aspirations of the age and warned of its consequences.
 He said happiness based upon greed was not attainable because someone else always had more.
 The stock market crash of 1929 and the Great Depression proved him right.

 President Truman's Fair Deal expanded the Dream to include entitlement.
-If you worked hard and played by the rules, the government should provide you with financial security, education, health care and a home.
+If you worked hard and played by the rules, the government should guarantee financial security, education, health care, and a home.

 Many national leaders continued the shift set in place by FDR and Truman.
 Both Bill Clinton and George W. Bush supported homeownership as part of the Dream.
 While running for president in 2008, Hillary Clinton proposed her American Dream Plan.
 It included homeownership, college, retirement, and health insurance for children.
 Obama extended the right to health care with the Affordable Care Act.